“The bull walks up the stairs. The bear jumps out the window.”

 – Wall Street adage

-The CNN Fear & Greed Index – my favorite measure of market sentiment – had been stuck in “extreme greed” mode for well over two months.
+The CNN Fear & Greed Index – my favorite measure of market sentiment – has been all over the place this year.

-Professional investors know that such drops are inevitable.
+Professional investors know that sudden drops are inevitable.

 Still, the suddenness and sharpness of pullbacks always seem to take the average investor by surprise.

 In contrast, seasoned investors know that it’s not what happens in the market that matters… but how you react to it.